Client recipes

 This is an example.
 Your actual structure will be tailored to your specific project.

 After making significant changes during a coding session — architectural decisions, new features, schema changes, key refactors — your agent will typically automatically propose updates to your documentation via the sb-update prompt based on the rules in your AGENTS.md file.
-Wait for the agent to finish its current coding step, and it will often follow up by running sb-update.
+Wait for the agent to finish its current coding step and it will often follow up by running sb-update on its own.

 Run the sb-update prompt